smart-edge-open/specs/doc/applications-onboard/using-openness-cnca.md

    - `kubectl get services--all-namespaces`
     expected out as below:
     ![NGC list of PODS](using-openness-cnca-images/ngc_services_list_output.png)

+    *NOTE: In general, below steps #4 and #5 are not needed.
+If user wants to change the hostname/ip-address parameters for AF/NEF/OAM then #4 and #5 will provide the guidance.*

 4. After all the PODs are successfully up and running, few AF and OAM configuration parameters need to be updated (as per your deployment configuration) and then re-start the AF.